greepvishnu/ClusteringConsumerBehavior/README.md

 **Objectives:**
+**Data Exploration**:
-**Data Exploration**: Analyze the relationship between age, gender, annual income, and spending score.
+Analyze the relationship between age, gender, annual income, and spending score.
+**Clustering**:
-**Clustering**: Implement KMeans and Agglomerative Clustering to categorize consumers into distinct groups based on their financial behaviors.
+Implement KMeans and Agglomerative Clustering to categorize consumers into distinct groups based on their financial behaviors.
+**Visualization**:
-**Visualization**: Visualize the clusters to interpret the results and identify trends in spending patterns.
+Visualize the clusters to interpret the results and identify trends in spending patterns.
 **Tools and Technologies**:
 Python
-**Libraries**: NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn **Dataset**:
+**Libraries**: NumPy, Pandas, Matplotlib, Seaborn **Dataset**:
 The dataset includes variables such as age, gender, annual income, and spending score, which allow for a comprehensive analysis of consumer behavior.